PROOPIOMELANOCORTIN (POMC) DEFICIENCY

 • Liver disease

-POMC deficiency is inherited in an autosomal recessive autosomal recessive Insatiable hunger, which is a deep hunger that doesn’t go away — it can feel like your hunger is stuck in the “on” position, even after eating.
-Common experiences include intense hunger that doesn’t go away, taking a longer time to feel full while eating, feeling hungry again right after a meal, thinking about food constantly, constantly looking for food (night eating, stealing food, eating discarded food), and becoming very upset when food is unavailable. manner.
+POMC deficiency is inherited in an autosomal recessive autosomal recessive Autosomal recessive (AR) conditions occur when a person inherits two non-working copies of a disease-causing (pathogenic) gene variant from their parents. manner.
 This means that someone with POMC deficiency will have two copies of the genetic variant genetic variant Changes (also known as variants) in the standard “spelling” of a gene.
 Gene variants can result in serious health problems or be “silent” with no negative health effects. that causes the disorder.
 You can only inherit an autosomal recessive disorder if both parents are “carriers carriers In an autosomal recessive inheritance pattern, if an individual inherits one normal copy of a gene and one copy of a disease-causing variant, they are called a carrier and will generally not have any symptoms of the disease that variant causes. ” for that disorder, meaning that they both carry one copy with the genetic variant and one copy without it.

 In very rare cases, someone who is a carrier for POMC deficiency (meaning they have just one disease-causing variant) may develop some of the symptoms of the disorder.
 This is known as POMC heterozygous deficiency.